r-lidar/lasR/README.md

 - 🐍 For Python users, see the [Python documentation](https://github.com/r-lidar/lasR/tree/main/python) and [examples](https://github.com/r-lidar/lasR/tree/main/python/examples).

 The most comprehensive source of documentation is the [R package `lasR` documentation](https://r-lidar.github.io/lasR/),
 as `lasr` is primarily an R package.
-Even Python users should start with the R documentation, while the examples are written in R, the logic and illustrations are very similar in the Python API.
+Even Python users should start with the [R tutorial](https://r-lidar.github.io/lasR/), while the examples are written in R, the tutorial is more about the general concepts than about coding.

 ## APIs
-##3 R API
+### R API

 There is no current plan to release `lasR` on CRAN.
 Instead, it is hosted on `r-universe`: